PhysicalBit7/notes/docs/software-security/chapter1.md

 ---

 ## What is Computer Security?
 Computer security is the protection of the items you value, called the _assets_ of a computer or computer system.
-There are many types of assets, involving hardware, software, data, people, processes, or combinations of these.
+There are many types of assets, involving hardware, software, data, people, processes, or combinations of these

-- Computer objects of value
+__Computer objects of value__
 - Hardware, software, and data - these represent intellectual endeavor or property
 - Computer systems have value and deserve security protection

 Computer assets of different levels of value.
 Some hardware/software is easily replaceable; disk drives, networking gear, operating system, etc. Data such as documents, photos, and individual applications are unique and irreplaceable.

-### Threat and Vulnerability
+### Threats and Vulnerabilities
-- A __vulnerability__ is a weakness in the system, for example, in procedures, design, or implementation, that might be exploited to cause loss or harm
+A __vulnerability__ is a weakness in the system, for example, in procedures, design, or implementation, that might be exploited to cause loss or harm
 - A system may be vulnerable to unauthorized data manipulation because the system does not verify a user's identity before allowing data access
 - Summarized, a vulnerability is a weakness that could be exploited to cause harm

-- A __threat__ to a computing system is a set of circumstances that has the potential to cause loss or harm
+A __threat__ to a computing system is a set of circumstances that has the potential to cause loss or harm
 - There are many threats to a computer system, including human-initiated and computer-initiated ones
 - _Threats usually exploit vulnerabilities_

 ---
 #### Summarized